“Yowww,” cried The Doctor and jumped back

 BECAUSE it didn’t happen, was the reason.
 Humans couldn’t

-find out, today, July 20th, 1969, that there really WAS life on other
+find out, today, July twentieth, 1969, that there really WAS life on other

 planets.
 They couldn’t know that their technology was thousands